francesco-s/product-categorization-engine/README.md

 2. **Model Module**: Implements transformer-based classifier fine-tuning using PyTorch
 3. **Training Module**: Manages the training and evaluation process
 4. **API Module**: Provides a REST interface for model inference

+The architecture diagrams above illustrate how these components interact throughout the ML lifecycle, from data ingestion to production deployment.

 ## Design Patterns